What You’ll Learn 🎯

 3. Click on Recalculate to determine the runout compensation data:

-If you see an Offline math button instead of the Recalculate button then set the Orbit analysis module to Offline first under Setup.
+If you see the Offline Math button instead of the Recalculate button, first set the Orbit Analysis module to Offline under Setup.

 4. After Recalculation, the calculated values are automatically added to the setup and can be seen under the Machine configuration - Bearing Setup page: